koen-47/connect-zero/README.md

 it is not intended to be exhaustive (please refer to the code for a complete and detailed overview).

-[WORK IN PROGRESS]

 ### Model Development

 #### Input Features

-The input consists of a 3 $\times$ 6 $\times$ 7 image.
-The last two dimensions refer to the size of a Connect Four board (6 $\times$ 7).
+The input consists of a 3 $\times$ 6 $\times$ 7 tensor. where the last two dimensions refer to the 6 $\times$ 7 Connect Four board.
+The three input channels are as follows:
-The first input plane corresponds to all pieces belonging to player 1 (1 if there is a piece, 0 otherwise).
+- The first channel indicates the presence of player 1's pieces (1 for a piece, 0 otherwise).
-The second plane is the same, but for player 2.
+- The second channel does the same for the pieces belonging to player 2.
-The last plane shows which player is about to play (1 if player 1, 0 if player 2).
+- The third channel represents the current player’s turn, with all values set to 1 if it's player 1's turn and 0 if it's player 2's turn.

 #### Hyperparameters